Master the soul of Android Fragment development: in-depth analysis of Fragment (middle)

 public class SharedViewModel extends ViewModel { private MutableLiveData<String> mMessage = new MutableLiveData<>(); public LiveData<String> getMessage() { return mMessage; } public void setMessage(String message) { mMessage.setValue(message); } }

-stay SharedViewModel We define a private mMessage MutableLiveData object and a public getMessage() Method to get LiveData. setMessage() Method is used to set mMessage The value of.
+stay SharedViewModel We defined a private mMessage MutableLiveData object and a public getMessage() Method to get LiveData. setMessage() Method is used to set mMessage The value of.

 Step 2: Create Fragment layout and class